elodielorthios/swingprint/README.md

 	}
 ```

-## Evolutions
+## Work evolutions

 *:disappointed: V.0.1 : cercles follow the cursor.
 Firstly I worked on the print of the mouse's movement.

-*:confused: : V.0.2 : connect gyroscop's phone and computer
+*:no_mouth: V.0.2 : connect gyroscop's phone and computer
-*:hushed:
-*:no_mouth:

 *:blush: V.1.0 : input the name. this action saves the file
 https://p5js.org/examples/dom-input-and-button.html